-Poland has signed agreements on bilateral cooperation in the field of higher education and science with nearly 100 countries in all regions of the world, as listed below.
-Cooperation involves exchanges of students, academic staff and experts and various activities aimed at sharing information, experiences and good practices.
+Poland has signed agreements on bilateral cooperation in the field of higher education and science with nearly 100 countries in all regions of the world (see below).
+Cooperation involves exchanges of students, academic staff and experts and various activities aimed at sharing information, experience and good practices.

 - Africa: Egypt, Ethiopia, Kenya, Nigeria, Republic of South Africa, Sudan, Tunisia;

 - Australia and New Zealand;

 - Asia and Middle East: Armenia, Azerbaijan.
 Bangladesh, Bhutan, China, Philippines, Georgia, India, Indonesia, Iraq, Iran, Israel, Japan, Qatar, Kazakhstan, Kyrgyzstan, Malesia, Mongolia, Myanmar, Nepal, North Korea, Oman, Palestine, Thailand, Saudi Arabia, Singapore, South Korea, Sri Lanka, Taiwan.
 Tajikistan, Turkmenistan, Uzbekistan, Vietnam and United Arab Emirates;